MicrosoftDocs/patterns-practices/patterns-practices/reference/imodulecatalog-interface-mspp-modularity.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IModuleCatalogPublic Interface IModuleCatalog
+public interface IModuleCatalogPublic Interface IModuleCatalog

 See Also
 --------